 Beyond its experimental relevance, analyzing the longitudinal cut is also of theoretical interest.
-It enables quantum simulation of entanglement between multiple quantum fields coexisting and interacting in a common (1+1D) spacetime \cite{sperling2023entanglement,martin2021realspace,teresi2011entanglementquantumfields,mollabashi2014entanglement,nakai2017entanglement}, which is not as well understood as the more conventional spatial partition of a single quantum field.
-In condensed matter physics, this setting is also relevant for studying systems with ladder geometries \cite{poilblanc2010entanglement, launchli2012entanglement, chen2013quantum}, particularly to study the interplay between inter-chain and intra-chain coupling.
-Previous works \cite{furukawa2011entanglement, lundgreen2013entanglement} have shown that the ground state entanglement entropy between two coupled TLLs scales linearly with subsystem's length, which they characterize as `boundary law'.
-We remark that in this case, boundary law is not synonymous with the standard area law since, \tm{due to embedding in higher dimension}, the boundary size scales as the subsystem's volume.
-Thus, coupled TLLs contain an extensive yet spatially structured entanglement arising from local interactions, which distinguish them from generic many-body excited states also obeying volume law scaling but with a high degree of scrambling \cite{miao2021eigenstate, bianchi2022volume}.
+It enables quantum simulation of `field space entanglement' \cite{mollabashi2014entanglement, teresi2011entanglementquantumfields,mozaffar2016entanglement, nakai2017entanglement, mohammadi2024capacity}, i.e. entanglement between multiple quantum fields coexisting and interacting in a common (1+1D) spacetime, which is not as well understood as the more conventional spatial partition of a single quantum field.
+In condensed matter physics, this setting is also relevant for studying `bulk entanglement' in systems with ladder geometries \cite{li2024numerical,poilblanc2010entanglement, launchli2012entanglement, chen2013quantum} and electron-phonon entanglement \cite{roosz2021entanglement, Roosz2022densitymatrix}.
+Previous theoretical work in this direction \cite{furukawa2011entanglement, lundgreen2013entanglement, yoshino2021intercomponent, roosz2021entanglement} has shown that the ground state entanglement entropy between two coupled TLLs scales linearly with subsystem's length, and therefore extensive with respect to subsystem's size.
+Yet, this extensive entanglement is spatially structured since it arises from local interactions, distinguishing them from generic many-body excited states obeying volume law scaling but with a high degree of scrambling \cite{miao2021eigenstate, bianchi2022volume}.

 To our knowledge, the entanglement between two parallel coupled TLLs has not been characterized beyond the ground state.
 We address this gap by investigating entanglement and mutual information in realistic experimental scenarios: at finite temperatures and after coherent splitting.
-We specify the conditions and the parameter regimes where entanglement can be observed and show that these are achievable in near-term experiments.
+We specify the conditions and the parameter regimes where entanglement can be observed and show that these are achievable in the current and near-term experiments.